 Germany boasts an excellent childcare system, with certain cities offering daycare subsidies (more so in former east Germany, although it becoming more common in the west).

-Expats that are employed by a company can arrange to pay insurance premiums through a subsidized company insurer.
-Self-employed individuals should organize private health insurance.
+Expats that are employed by a company can arrange to pay insurance premiums through a subsidised company insurer.
+Self-employed individuals should organise private health insurance.

 In exchange, residents in Germany have access to subsidised or free healthcare in Germany.

 Staple foods are not too expensive in Germany, although upmarket supermarkets such as Rewe and Tegut are more expensive.
-If you shop at Lidl and Aldi you can save between 10 and 15 percent.
+If you shop at Lidl and Aldi, you can save between 10 and 15%.

-In addition, there is a ‘solidarity surcharge’ of 5.5 percent of tax to aid costs of integrating former east German states.
+In addition, there is a solidarity surcharge of 5.5% of tax to aid costs of integrating former East German states.

 The social security and pension system in Germany is not part of the tax system, although deductions are generally taken directly from the salaries of employees.
 Contributions are made by both you and your employer.

-Social security contributions are high and account for 40 percent of your wages.
+Social security contributions are high and account for 40% of your wages.
 However, they cover you for health insurance, nursing care, pension and unemployment.

 Read more about the social security system in Germany.